 WHAT WE DO

 MICRON PURE™ is a technology created to inactivate airborne pathogens.
-Our patent-pending system powers the CerroZone™ device that recorded on live Sars-CoV-2 (COVID-19), showing a 99.9684% inactivation of virus particles on a single pass though the unit lasting less than 30 seconds and particulate reduction on the FDA proxy virus for SARS-CoV-2 (RNA virus MS2) of 99.999957% (6.57 LoG).
+Our patent-pending system powers the CerroZone™ device that recorded over 99.97% inactivation of live SARS-CoV-2 (the virus that causes COVID-19) in single-pass airflow testing at MRIGlobal lasting under 14 seconds and a 99.999957% (6.57 LoG) particulate reduction on the FDA proxy virus for SARS-CoV-2 (RNA virus MS2).

 WHY IT MATTERS